 Obey the law

 When it comes to the law, pleading ignorance is no defence.
 Always obey the laws of the country you are visiting, even if they are different from those in Australia.
 In some cases you may be bound by Australian laws as well.
-Check out the Laws section in the
+Check out the laws section in the

-country-specific travel advisories before you go.
+travel advisory for your destinations before you go.

 Consular services and the law